McCloud River Fly Fishing Report 11/18/2015:

 About The McCloud

 This river is a special place.
-I think the experience of walking it’s banks is just about enough fulfillment, but catching it’s wild rainbows and browns on a fly rod is fuel to the fire.
-Fishing the McCloud involves wading among stones, irregular, precarious rocks and boulders.
+I think the experience of walking it’s banks is just about enough fulfillment, but catching it’s wild rainbow trout and brown trout on a fly rod is fuel to the fire.
+Fishing the McCloud River involves wading among stones, irregular, precarious rocks and boulders.
 Good wading boots and a wading staff are recommended by all.

 What I can tell you is this: It’s fly fisherman’s paradise.
 Riffles, runs, pools. coniferous forest, dear, bear, eagles.
 Intense hatches of stone flies, mayflies and caddis.
 Not necessarily at the same time and every day!
 Brown trout from Lake Shasta migrate into the McCloud during the Fall months to spawn.
 It’s not uncommon to find one of these huge lake run fish on the end of your leader.
 Some of these fish go over 10lbs!!
 Wild rainbow trout dominate the catching and releasing.